invin7/VoltStream/README.md

 When multiple vehicles request charging simultaneously, the system intelligently distributes available power, dynamically adjusts charging tariffs based on grid utilization, and continuously updates the charging status of every connected vehicle.

-The project was built to demonstrate core **Object-Oriented Programming (OOP)** concepts through a realistic systems simulation rather than a traditional CRUD application.
+The project was built to demonstrate core **Object-Oriented Programming (OOP)** concepts through a realistic systems simulation.

 ---